Domestic garden bore FAQs

 Sprinkler restrictions vary across the state due to variation in groundwater resources and climate.

 All groundwater users need to be water-wise and efficient to ensure groundwater is available now and into the future.
-The South West of the state is experiencing a drying climate, resulting in a decline in our available groundwater resources.
+The South West of the state is experiencing climate change, which is resulting in a decline in our available groundwater resources.

 Why is untreated bore water not recommended for drinking purposes?

 The use of groundwater from domestic garden bores for drinking is not recommended where scheme water is available.
 Water supplied through a town water supply scheme is treated in accordance with the Australian Drinking Water Guidelines to ensure it is safe for human consumption, and is very consistent in quality.

 Groundwater should be professionally tested to ensure it is ‘fit for purpose’, or be treated according to Department of Health guidelines prior to use.
 Although groundwater quality in the shallow aquifers of the Perth-Peel region is generally good for non-potable purposes, it is not safe to consume water from garden bores without appropriate testing, treatment as required, and ongoing monitoring.
 Groundwater from your bore may contain contaminants, including heavy metals and bacteria that could make you very ill, even if the water comes from a relatively deep bore.